szesto/apicupcfg/README.md

 Both Kubernetes and OVA installation types are supported.

+**Typical Steps for the OVA install.**
+- Create working directory.
+- Generate json configuration file *subsys-config.json*:
+    - `apicupcfg -initconfig [-configtype ova]`
+- Edit *subsys-config.json* configuration file.
+In what follows, *tag* is the value of the *Tag* property.
+- Validate subsystem (and datapower) ip addresses:
+    - `apicupcfg -validateip`
+- Generate subsystem and certificate setting scripts:
+    - `apicupcfg -gen`
+- Generate CSR's.
+    - From the *custom-csr* directory:
+        - `all-user-facing-public-csr.tag.bat|sh`
+- Submit generated csr files to the ca.
+- Place certificates recieved from the ca in a directory.
+You can optionally split certificates in one directory (received-certs) and ca certificates in another directory (trust-root).
+- Copy certificates to correct destinations:
+    - `apicupcfg -certcopy -certdir dir [-trustdir dir] `
+- Run subsystem and certificate setting scripts.
+    - From the *project* directory:
+        - `..\apicup-subsys-set-management.tag.bat|sh`
+        - `..\apicup-subsys-set-analytics.tag.bat|sh`
+        - `..\apicup-subsys-set-portal.tag.bat|sh`
+        - `..\apicup-certs-set-user-facing-public.tag.bat|sh`
+- Install subsystems with the `apicup subsys install` command as usual.
+    - From the *project* directory:
+        - `..\bin\apicup subsys install mgmt --out mgmt-plan-out`
+        - `..\bin\apicup subsys install alyt --out alyt-plan-out`
+        - `..\bin\apicup subsys install ptl --out ptl-plan-out`
+- Configure datapower cluster.

+**Steps for datapower configuration**
+- change to the *datapower* directory.
+    - run `all-datapower-csr.tag.bat|sh`
+    - submit 1 csr to the ca.
+    - for each datapower, run initial configuration, set timezone, and enable xml management interface.
+Apply fixpack.
+    - create *dp.env* file with the datapower admin creds: 1st line is username, 2nd line is password
+    - run `*zoma-crypto-self-(datapower-name).bat|sh*` file for each datpower instance.
+    - run `*zoma-(datapower-name.bat|sh)*` file for each datapower instance.
+    - complete datapower crypto update
+    - run `*zoma-web-gui-(datapower-name).bat|sh*` file for each datpower instance.

+**Datapower crypto update**
+- Place signed certificates in the `received-certs` directory
+- Place issuing ca and root ca certificates in `trust-root` directory.
+You can also place trust certs together with other certificates.
+- Copy certificates: `apicupcfg -certcopy -certdir received-certs [-trustdir trust-root]`
+- Change to the *datapower* directory
+    - run *zoma-crypto-update-datapower-name.bat|sh* script for each datapower instance

+**Typical Steps for the Kubernetes install.**
+- Create working directory.
+- Generate json configuration file *subsys-config.json*:
+    - `apicupcfg -initconfig -configtype k8s`
+- Edit *subsys-config.json* configuration file.
+In what follows, *tag* is the value of the *Tag* property.
+- Validate subsystem ip addresses:
+    - `apicupcfg -validateip`
+- Generate subsystem and certificate setting scripts:
+    - `apicupcfg -gen`
+- Generate CSR's.
+    - From the *custom-csr* directory:
+        - `all-user-facing-public-csr.tag.bat|sh`
+- Submit generated csr files to the ca.
+- Place certificates recieved from the ca in a directory.
+You can optionally split certificates in one directory (received-certs) and ca certificates in another directory (trust-root).
+- Copy certificates to correct destinations:
+    - `apicupcfg -certcopy -certdir dir [-trustdir dir] `
+- Run subsystem and certificate setting scripts.
+    - From the *project* directory:
+        - `..\apicup-subsys-set-management.tag.bat|sh`
+        - `..\apicup-subsys-set-analytics.tag.bat|sh`
+        - `..\apicup-subsys-set-portal.tag.bat|sh`
+        - `..\apicup-subsys-set-gateway.tag.bat|sh`
+        - `..\apicup-certs-set-user-facing-public.tag.bat|sh`
+- Install subsystems with the `apicup subsys install` command as usual.
+    - From the *project* directory:
+        - `..\bin\apicup subsys install mgmt`
+        - `..\bin\apicup subsys install gwy`
+        - `..\bin\apicup subsys install alyt`
+        - `..\bin\apicup subsys install ptl`

+**General Info.**

+*No IBM API Connect software is required to build or use this tool.*

 `apicupcfg` generates all subsystem and certificate scripts, all supportring certificate configuration scripts, datapower configuration scripts, and provides a number of validation options.